Active and Passive IRS Jointly Aided Communication: Deployment Design and Achievable Rate: System Model and Problem Formulation

 We aim to maximize the achievable rate for the Rx by jointly optimizing the reflection matrices at the PIRS/AIRS (i.e., $\bm \Theta_{P}$ and $\eta\bm \Theta_{A}$) and the AIRS deployment (i.e., $x_{TA}$).
 Accordingly, for the TAPR scheme, the optimization problem is formulated as

 Since the objective function is increasing with $\eta$, the amplification power constraint in \eqref{Cons:activeIRS2-TAPR} needs to be active at the optimal solution of problem \eqref{problem:TAPR}.
-Furthermore, the amplification power in \eqref{Cons:activeIRS2-TAPR} is independent of the phase values in $\bm \Theta_{A}$ and $\bm \Theta_{P}$ while the objective function of problem \eqref{problem:TAPR} is maximized by designing the phases of the AIRS and PIRS to align in the cascaded Tx-AIRS-PIRS-Rx channel.
-Therefore, for given $x_{TA}$, the optimal phase design of the AIRS/PIRS and the optimal amplification factor are respectively given by
+Furthermore, constraint \eqref{Cons:activeIRS2-TAPR} is independent of the phase values in $\bm \Theta_{A}$ and $\bm \Theta_{P}$.
+In addition, since the objective function is increasing with $\|\bm h_{\rm RP}^{\sf{H}}\bm \Theta_{P} \bar{\bm s}_{\rm AP}\|^2$ and its denominator is independent of the phase value of $\bm \Theta_{A}$, it is maximized by designing the phases of the AIRS and PIRS to align in the cascaded Tx-AIRS-PIRS-Rx channel.
+Thus, for given $x_{TA}$, the optimal phase design of the AIRS/PIRS and amplification factor are respectively given by